Ernest J. King: Marriage and Annapolis

 Admiral Henry T. Mayo (center) during 31 October 1918 inspection of Naval Air Station Pauillac, France.
 At left is King; between them is the station's commanding officer, Captain Franck T. Evans.

-Officers of King's generation generally served three years at sea in the ranks of passed midshipman and ensign before attaining eligibility for promotion to lieutenant.
-The rank of lieutenant (junior grade) served as a temporal waypoint for officers requiring additional training or who failed to attain the requisite endorsements to receive the immediate promotion from ensign to the rank of lieutenant.
-King passed his exams and secured the requisite endorsement for promotion to lieutenant, although his missteps as a junior officer required the approval of the Navy Retention Board.
-For this reason, King left the Asiatic Fleet for temporary duty in Washington, D.C., for ten days of physical examinations and eventually his appearance before the Retention Board, as chaired by the President of the Naval War College, Rear Admiral Charles B. Stockton.
-Impressed with King's potential, Stockton arranged the assignment of King to the staff of the Naval Academy with duty in the rank of full lieutenant.
+As a result of the expansion of the Navy, officers who had served three years at sea as an ensign were eligible for promotion to lieutenant; the rank of lieutenant (junior grade) served as a waypoint for officers who required additional training or failed to attain the requisite endorsements for immediate promotion.
+King passed his examinations and secured the requisite endorsements, but his promotion required the approval of the Navy Retention Board due to his missteps as a junior officer.
+For this reason, King left the Asiatic Fleet for temporary duty in Washington, D.C., for ten days of physical examinations and an appearance before the Retention Board, chaired by the President of the Naval War College, Rear Admiral Charles H. Stockton.
+Impressed with King's potential, Stockton arranged the assignment of King to the staff of the Naval Academy with the rank of full lieutenant from 7 June 1906.